libgd/libgd/src/readme.txt

-   When executed, this program creates an image, allocates two colors (the first color allocated becomes the background color), draws a diagonal line (note that 0, 0 is the upper left corner), writes the image to a PNG file, and destroys the image.
+   When executed, this program creates an image, allocates two colors (the first color allocated becomes the background color), draws a diagonal line (note that 0, 0 is the upper left corner), writes the image to PNG and JPEG files, and destroys the image.

    The above example program should give you an idea of how the package works. gd provides many additional functions, which are listed in the